funkybob/django-rated/README.md

 ========

 RATED_DEFAULT_REALM:

     The default realm to put views into.
     Default: 'default'

 RATED_DEFAULT_TIMEOUT:

     How long an access history persists with no accesses.
     Default: 1 hour

 RATED_DEFAULT_LIMIT:

     Limit of how many requests an individual client is permitted per hour.
     Default: 100

 RATED_RESPONSE_CODE:

     HTTP Status code to return when a request is limited.
     Default: 429

 RATED_RESPONSE_MESSAGE:

     Content to include in response when a request is limited.
     Default: ''

 RATED_REALMS:

     A dict of config dicts.
     The keys are realm names.
     The values are dicts containing overrides for 'limit', 'timeout' and 'whitelist'.
     Default: {}

 RATED_REALM_MAP:

     A mapping of url pattern names to realms.
     This allows you to apply limits to views in 3rd party apps.
     Default: {}

 RATED_REDIS:

     Redis config settings.
+    These will be passed directly to create a redis.ConnectionPool instance.

 RATED_DEFAULT_WHITELIST:

-    A list of IPs who are exempt from rate limiting.
+    A list of IPs which are exempt from rate limiting.